← Trump Policy Greenland Acquisition

 TL;DR Four Paths, Only Three Are Lawful

 There are four conceivable pathways.
 Three are lawful but require consent from multiple actors.
 One (coercion) is unlawful and would violate the UN Charter, undermine NATO, and produce an illegitimate outcome.
-The most realistic near-term outcome is expanded defense cooperation, not territorial acquisition.
+As of Jan 2026, the active track is the "Davos framework" — a negotiated minerals and defense deal (including Golden Dome missile defense) that respects Danish sovereignty rather than pursuing acquisition.

 Select a Pathway